Lassehhansen/LLM_Bias/README.md

 Filter the data based on the terms defined in the dictionaries located in the dicts/ folder.
 Perform a co-occurrence analysis.
 Save the filtered data and analysis results in specified output directories.

+### Data used for visualizations can be found in the visualiations folder.

 ## Contributing
 Contributions to improve the code or add additional functionalities are welcome!
 Please ensure to follow the existing code structure and comment appropriately.